mikekuk/doctrinebot/README.md

 # doctrinebot_v1

 DoctrineBot V1 is built on GPT2-Simple, fine tuned in UK MoD Doctrine.
+Twitter handle @BotDoctrine

 Due to size constraints, the model and checkpoints are not included in the repo.